wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/deployment.md

     ip link show
     ```

-1. Specify the network interface in the `Filter` parameter.
+1. Specify the network interface in the `filter` parameter.

     Note that the value should be the network interface and port separated by a colon (`:`).
 Examples of filters include `eth0:`, `eth0:80`, or `:80` (to intercept a specific port on all interfaces), e.g.:

     ```yaml
-    Version: 1
-    GoreplayMiddleware:
-      Enabled: true
-      Goreplay:
-        Filter: "eth0:"
+    goreplay:
+      filter: 'eth0:'
     ```

 ### Capturing VLAN